jodiedunlop/talks/restful-apis/PITCHME.md

 ## PATCH
 The PATCH method applies partial modifications to a resource.
 Usually results in a 200 or 201 response.

+Note:
+From RFC 5789:
+The difference between the PUT and PATCH requests is reflected in the way the server processes the enclosed entity to modify the resource identified by the Request-URI.
+In a PUT request, the enclosed entity is considered to be a modified version of the resource stored on the origin server, and the client is requesting that the stored version be replaced.
+With PATCH, however, the enclosed entity contains a set of instructions describing how a resource currently residing on the origin server should be modified to produce a new version.
+The PATCH method affects the resource identified by the Request-URI, and it also MAY have side effects on other resources; i.e., new resources may be created, or existing ones modified, by the application of a PATCH.

 ---

 ## DELETE